I Am Alive: Gameplay

-Hostile encounters are another major part of the gameplay.
+Hostile encounters are another prominent part of gameplay.
 When the protagonist is confronted by a group of hostiles, there are various strategies available, depending on how the group acts.
 He can surprise a single enemy with a machete quick kill, engage in melee combat with a single enemy at a time, draw his gun and attempt to intimidate the enemies into surrendering (irrespective of whether or not he has ammo), or actually fire his gun (or bow), killing one enemy in the hopes the others will surrender.
-When an enemy has surrendered, the player has the option of either knocking them out, or pushing them off a ledge or into a fire (if available at the location).
+When an enemy has surrendered, the player has the option of either knocking them out or pushing them off a ledge or into a fire (if available at the location).
 The player must always keep a lookout for the group's leader (usually the most talkative member of the group), and attempt to kill him first, as this will often compel the others to surrender.
 On the other hand, killing a weaker group member will cause a group leader to immediately attack.
 If the protagonist aims his gun at enemies for too long without doing anything, they will become convinced he is bluffing and attack.

-Another component of the game involves collecting resources and supplies scattered throughout the city, including items such as water, food, gas, medicine, and ammo.
+The player must collect resources and supplies scattered throughout the city, including items such as water, food, gas, medicine, and ammo.
 These items can be used to replenish the player's health and stamina, and often restore the maximum size of the stamina bar.
-Resources such as cigarettes and alcohol have a negative effect on the player's stats, and are instead intended for use in side missions.
+Resources such as cigarettes and alcohol have a negative effect on the player's stats and are instead intended for use in side missions.
 As the player encounters non-hostile survivors, they will make requests for various items.
 When the player gives them the required item, the player will receive a single retry, and the survivor will fill some of the game's backstory.

-The game saves automatically at checkpoints, but if the player dies during combat or climbing, they can use a retry, which allows them to return to the specific area where they died without having to go all the way back to the previous checkpoint.
+The game saves automatically at checkpoints, but if the player dies during combat or climbing, they can use a retry, which allows them to return to the specific area where they died without having to go back to the previous checkpoint.
 Retries are scarce, however, and can only be obtained by finding them in the game world or by completing sidequests.
 If the player dies without any retires in their inventory, they are forced to return to the previous checkpoint, which is oftentimes right at the start of a level.